 Most companies including Verizon now use a technology called VOIP (Voice Over Internet Protocol) technology and basically this means your phone now uses your internet for making and receiving calls.
 I tried using Vonage for a while but found I had to sign a yearly contract to get the lower price and found this price became too expensive plus they messed up a few of my bills, so I decided to use a different company.

-The company I currently use is called Ooma and I have had them now for 3 years now and I have been 100% happy with them and would highly recommend them to you.
+The company I have used in the past is called Ooma and I have had them now for about 4 years and I have been 100% happy with them and would highly recommend them to you.
 Are there any catch 22’s?
 No, unless you mind purchasing the Ooma box which will set you back about $200 up front and monthly regulatory fees under $5.
 Ooma also does offer a Premier account for about $10 per month if you wish some extra bells and whistles but I just stick with the free service which includes Caller ID, Voicemail, Call Forwarding and a slew of other features.
 Some people have also done away with their Landline all together by choosing to only use their cell phones but we prefer to have Landline and Cell service both especially at the low cost.

 How to save money on your Cable Bill